maxclaus/raylib-game/README.md

 # raylib-game

-Simple 2D game written in C using raylib library.
+This is Falling World, a simple 2D game written in C using raylib library.

 ## Running